PavelFalta/Creathon25/README.md

 - Provides statistics about signal values
 - Summarizes annotation information if available

+Flags:
+    -f = 'Path to HDF5 file (with optional .artf file)',

 ### export.py
 Exports segments from the entire dataset and exports them to CSV.
 You need to supply folder path and path to a folder with annotations:

 ```bash
 python export.py -f example_data/ -a example_data/ -o out
 ```

+Flags:
+    -f = 'Path to a folder containing HDF5 files',
+    -a = 'Path to a folder containing ART files',
+    -o = 'Output directory'

 This tool:
 - Exports both normal and anomalous segments of all signals in the following format: